juanca/blog/articles/react-component-architecture.md

 #### What?

 Stateful components are distinguished from stateless components from the fact that there exists state information.
-Once a component has significant state information, it is assumed it behaves different based on different states and its properties interface.
+Once a component has significant state information, it is assumed to behave differently based on different possible states and different properties.
 In order to introduce state information, the component needs to inherit from `React.Component`.
 Instances of a `React.Component` have their own `this.state` and use the [React Component Lifecycle methods](https://facebook.github.io/react/docs/react-component.html).